inpsyde/MultilingualPress-Yoast-SEO-Sync/README.md

 ## Code Style

-MultilingualPress follow [Inpsyde coding standard](https://github.com/inpsyde/php-coding-standards) which are enforced via [`php_codesniffer`](https://packagist.org/packages/squizlabs/php_codesniffer).
+MultilingualPress follow [Syde coding standard](https://github.com/inpsyde/php-coding-standards) which are enforced via [`php_codesniffer`](https://packagist.org/packages/squizlabs/php_codesniffer).

 A `phpcs.xml.dist` is available on the repository.

 The repository also contains a `PhpStorm.xml` for code styles settings to be imported in PhpStorm IDE.

-The  Inpsyde coding standard repository contains information on how to setup PhpStorm to integrate with `phpcs`.
+The  Syde coding standard repository contains information on how to setup PhpStorm to integrate with `phpcs`.

 ## Robo Commands